kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1alpha1/graphql.proto.sk.md

 User-facing CR config for resolving client requests to graphql schemas.
 Routes that have this config will execute graphql queries, and will not make it to the router filter. i.e. this filter will terminate the request for these routes.
+Note: while users can provide this configuration manually, the eventual UX will be to generate the Executable Schema CRs from other sources and just have users configure the routes to point to these schema CRs.

 ```yaml
 "namespacedStatuses": .core.solo.io.NamespacedStatuses